Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Taki’s life changed two years ago when the daughter of her former employer’s daughter introduced her to a publisher she worked for and they produced Granny Taki’s Super Housework Book.
 Now an editor from the publisher has come to see Taki to discuss Taki’s next book.
 Taki says from the start that she doesn’t want to write about more household tips as she’s already covered that subject.

 Taki feels she has more important things to write about.
 As a child, she lived in the Tohoku region of Japan, in Yamagata Prefecture.
 In the spring of 1930, Taki graduated from elementary school and immediately went into the service of a well-renowned author who lived in Tokyo.
-In the Showa era, it was not unusual for young girls from the country to move to Tokyo to work for people as maids.
+In the Showa era, it was not unusual for young girls from the country to move to Tokyo and work as maids.

 Taki was the youngest of five siblings and all her elder sisters had already gone into service somewhere or other, the final destination not always being Tokyo.
-Although Taki didn’t see eye to eye with the young editor, she decided to keep a note of her experience of working in Tokyo before the outbreak of World War 2
+Although Taki didn’t see eye to eye with the young editor, she decided to keep a note of her experience of working in Tokyo before the outbreak of World War Two.

 Her most vivid memories of working in Tokyo were with the well-to-do Hirai family.
 She developed a close bond with her employer’s wife, Mistress Tokiko.
 Taki was also a nursemaid to their little son, Kyoichi.